 Certificates & Workbooks Information

 (D and D* certification is done within each club, higher certificates are assessed by Zone 1 on specific days of the year (your workbook must be completed and signed by our Chief Instructor before the assessment day).

 Certificates are required for riding at some events such as Qld states and State titles eg: QLD &/or NSW.

 Below is some information on Certificate's available.
-Much the same as scouts or girl guides a badge is awarded when the applicant has obtained and can be stitch onto their muster shirt to show what they have achieved.
+Much the same as scouts or girl guides a badge is awarded when the applicant has obtained and can be stitch onto muster shirts to show what they have achieved.